Finesakshi/finesakshi.github.io/README.md

 # Sakshi Chaudhary's Portfolio

 Welcome to the repository for **Sakshi Chaudhary's Product Management Portfolio**.
-This project showcases my work, product expertise, achievements, and professional journey across B2B SaaS and Fintech.
+This project showcases my work, product expertise, achievements, and professional journey across B2B SaaS and Fintech, e-commerce, EdTech.
 It is built using modern web development technologies and is hosted on GitHub Pages.

 ## Project Overview